 Section 9 (Promoting Sustainable Transport) – paragraphs 104, 110 (c, d), 111 and 112.

+Chapter 12 (Design) of the NPPF was not referenced in the second reason for refusal.
+The Council have now advised that this section is relevant and will make reference to it in submissions.

 Other policies cited in the reason for refusal not considered relevant to this appeal

 London Plan Policy D1 (London’s form, character and capacity for growth) is cited in the second reason for refusal, however this policy provides guidance to Boroughs on undertaking area assessments and preparing development plans.
-This policy is not considered to be relevant to this appeal.
+The Council and the Appellant agree that this policy is not relevant to this appeal.

 Areas of Agreement